PyFilesystem/pyfilesystem/docs/getting_started.rst

 Getting Started
 ===============

-PyFilesystem is a Python-only module and can be installed with easy_install or by source.
+PyFilesystem is a Python-only module and can be installed with easy_install or from source.
 PyFilesystem is known to work on Linux, Mac and OSX.

 Installing
 ----------